Hermite Polynomial Features for Private Data Generation: Introduction

 However, using the MMD estimators for training a generator is not well suited when \textit{differential privacy} (DP) of the generated samples is taken into consideration.
 In fact, the generated points are updated in every training step and the pair-wise evaluations of the kernel function on generated and true data points require accessing data multiple times.
 One of the key properties of DP is composability that implies each access of data causes privacy loss.
 Hence, privatizing the MMD estimator in every training step -- which is necessary to ensure the resulting generated samples are differentially private -- incurs a large privacy loss.

 A recent work \cite{dpmerf}, called \textit{DP-MERF}, uses a particular {form} of MMD via a \textit{random Fourier feature} representation \cite{rahimi2008random} of kernel mean embeddings for DP data generation.
-Under this representation, one can rewrite the approximate MMD in terms of two finite-dimensional mean embeddings (as in \eqref{MMD_rf}), where the approximate mean embedding of the true data distribution (data-dependent) is detached from that of the synthetic data distribution (data-independent).
+Under this representation, one can approximate the MMD in terms of two finite-dimensional mean embeddings (as in \eqref{MMD_rf}), where the approximate mean embedding of the true data distribution (data-dependent) is detached from that of the synthetic data distribution (data-independent).
 Thus, the data-dependent term needs privatization only once and can be re-used repeatedly during training of a generator.
 However, DP-MERF requires an excessively high number of random features to approximate the mean embedding of data distributions.

 We propose to replace\footnote{There are efforts on improving the efficiency of randomized Fourier feature maps, e.g., by using quasi-random points in \cite{JMLR:v17:14-538}.} the random feature representation of the kernel mean embedding with the \textit{Hermite polynomial} representation.
 We observe that Hermite polynomial features are ordered where the features at the low orders contain more information on the distribution than those at the high orders.
 Hence, the required order of Hermite polynomial features is significantly lower than the required number of random features, for the similar quality of the kernel approximation (see \figref{err_order}).
 This is useful in reducing the \textit{effective sensitivity} of the data mean embedding.
-Although the sensitivity is $\frac{1}{m}$ in both cases with the number of samples $m$ (see \secref{Methods}), adding noise to a vector of longer length (when using random features) has a worse signal-to-noise ratio, as opposed to adding noise to a vector of shorter length (when using Hermite polynomial features).
+Although the sensitivity is $\frac{1}{m}$ in both cases with the number of data samples $m$ (see \secref{Methods}), adding noise to a vector of longer length (when using random features) has a worse signal-to-noise ratio, as opposed to adding noise to a vector of shorter length (when using Hermite polynomial features), if we require the norms of these vectors to be the same (for a limited sensitivity).
 Furthermore, the Hermite polynomial features maintain a better signal-to-noise ratio as it contains more information on the data distribution, even when Hermite polynomial features are the same length as the random Fourier features

 To this end, we develop a private data generation paradigm, called \textit{differentially private Hermite polynomials} (DP-HP), which utilizes a novel kernel which we approximate with Hermite polynomial features in the aim of effectively tackling the privacy-accuracy trade-off.
 In terms of three different metrics we use to quantify the quality of generated samples, our method outperforms the state-of-the-art private data generation methods at the same privacy level.
 What comes next describes relevant background information before we introduce our method.